scanminer/scanminers-website/docs/HANDOVER.md

 - Rotate `RESEND_API_KEY` and redeploy if suspected leak

 Incident: Sitemap URLs wrong domain
+Incident: CMS "Regenerate Cover" button does nothing
+- Ensure `ADMIN_ACTION_TOKEN` is set in Cloudflare Pages and that the editor pasted it once in the CMS prompt (stored in localStorage as `ADMIN_ACTION_TOKEN`).
+- Ensure either `WORKFLOW_DISPATCH_TOKEN` or `CONTENT_BOT_TOKEN` is set in the environment so the API can call GitHub.
+- Check Cloudflare Pages logs for `/api/images/regenerate` requests and response codes.
+202 means queued; 401/500 indicates auth/config issues.
+- Verify the GitHub Action "Regenerate Post Image" ran.
+If it failed, open the logs; confirm `STABILITY_API_KEY` is present if you expect image generation.

 - Ensure `NEXT_PUBLIC_SITE_URL` is set for Production and Preview
 - `lib/url.ts` defaults to `https://scanminers.com` in production, but explicit env is preferred